mixpanel/docs/pages/docs/features/advanced.md

 Step 2: Hover over the `Move to` option.

-Step 3a: Enterprise users: select ‘projects’, then select the specific project that you want to move the board to.
-Once you’ve selected a project, then list will populate with Boards you can place the current Board in if you wish.
+Step 3a: Enterprise users: select ‘projects', then select the specific project that you want to move the board to.
+Once you've selected a project, then list will populate with Boards you can place the current Board in if you wish.

 Step 3b: Non-enterprise users: hover over the "Move To" option, and the project menu will appear immediately.
 From there, you can choose "Move to your Boards" or another location and select your choice.